-Lisa from Travel Loving Family shares her five must see sights in the capital of Madeira, Funchal.
-Her recommendations include a scenic cable car ride to a view point at an incredible 1,800 feet overlooking the whole island, a thrilling toboggan ride in a wicker basket and a visit to Blandy’s Wine Lodge to taste the famous Madeira wine.
+Lisa from Travel Loving Family shares her five must-see sights in the capital of Madeira, Funchal.
+Her recommendations include a scenic cable car ride to a viewpoint at an incredible 1,800 feet overlooking the whole island, a thrilling toboggan ride in a wicker basket and a visit to Blandy’s Wine Lodge to taste the famous Madeira wine.

 Emma from A Bavarian Sojourn is well qualified to recommend a family trip to Munich having lived there up until recently for the past five years.
-This city is surprisingly child friendly, and really does have something for everyone.
+This city is surprisingly child-friendly and really does have something for everyone.
 Explore Munich’s green spaces (look out for the surfers in the Englischer Gartens!), visit a local museum, swim in a nearby crystal clear lake, or explore the biggest science museum in the world.
 Emma’s list of things to do and see here goes on (and on)…

-If you are planning to visit the UK during your European break, Zena from Zena’s Suitcase talks about why her family loved their visit to Liverpool and why it’s worth visiting if your looking for a vibrant and cultural city outside of London.
+If you are planning to visit the UK during your European break, Zena from Zena’s Suitcase talks about why her family loved their visit to Liverpool and why it’s worth visiting if you’re looking for a vibrant and cultural city outside of London.

-If you have visited all of the bigger London icons and are looking for Alternative things to do, hop over to Like Love Do.
+If you have visited all of the bigger London icons and are looking for alternative things to do, hop over to Like Love Do.
 Donna share’s 10 hidden gems in Londons big city.

 Nell Heshram will revisit Oslo, one of her favourite cities, this summer.
 On her blog the Pigeon Pair and Me she’s put together a round-up of the top family-friendly museums in the Norwegian capital.